![]() |

 gun manuals are only possible with the manual's subject item available

 for inspection and/or disassembly.
-Members of the collector community
+Members of the gun collector community

 have been very supportive in lending their hardware or providing access

-to their guns and manuals so that I can accurately complete the translations.
+to their guns and manuals so that I can accurately complete these translations.

 Great care has been taken in providing the most accurate and easy to understand